MarleneHaupt/GettingAndCleaningData/README.md

 ##Course Project on Coursera "Getting and Cleaning Data"

-This repo hosts the R code and documentation files for the Data Science's track course "Getting and Cleaning data" by Coursera
+My repo hosts the R code and documentation files for the Data Science's track course project "Getting and Cleaning Data" by Coursera

 The dataset being used is: Human Activity Recognition Using Smartphones

-Files
+##Files

  - "CodeBook.md" describes the variables, the data, and any transformations or work that was performed to clean up the data